Resurgence for the non-conformal Bjorken flow with Fermi-Dirac and Bose-Einstein statistics: Additional remarks

 \subsection{The massless case}

-We make comments on the massless case.
-The crucial point is that transseries in the massless theory can not directly obtained from Eq.(\ref{eq:full_trans_massive}) by the massless limit because transseries structure is generally determined by symmetry of the equilibrium point.
-So that, once one derived the transseries, changing parameters in the coefficients not to enhance/break the fixed symmetry of the equilibrium is only possible.
+We make comments on the massless case. { The crucial point is that, since the massless limit is not commutative with the asymptotic limit, $w \rightarrow +\infty$, transseries in the massless theory can not be directly found from Eq.(\ref{eq:full_trans_massive}) by taking the massless limit.
+Conversely, this implies the fact that, as is also seen in Sec.\ref{sec:U1broken}, transseries structure is generally determined by symmetry of the equilibrium point and works as far as the symmetry is not enhanced or broken by taking certain parameters in the theory. }